-Trellidor Marketing Co-ordinator Shannon Botha recently visited Ingane Yami Children’s Village with photographer Patrick Royal to take pictures of Trellidor Cottage Guard burglar bars and Trellidor Retractable security gates we’d installed there.
+Trellidor Marketing Co-ordinator Shannon Botha recently visited Ingane Yami Children’s Village with photographer Patrick Royal to take pictures of Trellidor Cottage Guard burglar bars and Trellidor Premium retractable gates we’d installed there.
 What they left with was a great selection of photos of happy children and a sense of joy in what they’d been part of.
 Here is how the day unfolded, in Shannon’s words:

 Ingane Yami Children’s Village is home to children left destitute by the AIDS pandemic and is located near the peaceful Shongweni Dam outside Durban.
 Upon arrival, Patrick and I were welcomed by Pastor Scott Hamilton, Pastor Bhekinkosi Masikane, who is House Father to the children, and the smiling faces of the children of the village.

 We wanted to capture the happiness and joy of the children living here.
 It was a hot summer’s day in Durban, but the children were happy to help, lending their smiles to Trellidor for the day, and inspiring me with their warm hugs and ‘high-fives’.